Winter Session of Parliament from November 18 to December 13: Sources

-The next session of Parliament will be held from November 18 to December 13, sources said, adding that the Ministry of Parliamentary Affairs has communicated it to the secretariats of both Houses.
+The next session of Parliament will be held from November 18 to December 13, sources said on Monday.
 A number of bills are likely to be taken up during the Winter Session.
 Further, two crucial ordinances are on the list to be converted into law during the session.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)